didsomeonecloneme/didsomeonecloneme.github.io/_docs/evidencegathering.md

 tags: [evidencegathering]
 ---

-In our Premium plan, we automatically conduct technical analysis after detecting a clone.
+In our Premium and Enterprise plan, we automatically conduct technical analysis after detecting a clone.
 This analysis includes the following information:
 * whois details
 * requests performed when visiting the clone
 * hashes of the cloned pages